Marist Red Foxes: Football

 Football started at Marist as a club sport in 1965 and became a varsity sport in 1978 as a Division III independent.
 In 1993 football moved up to Division I-AA and in 1994 became the first Marist athletic team to become a member of the Metro Atlantic Athletic Conference.
 Marist plays its home games in Tenney Stadium on the main campus in Poughkeepsie.

 In February 2008, Marist joined the Pioneer Football League as its tenth member effective for the 2009 season, ending the MAAC Football League.

 There is one former member of the Red Foxes currently playing in the National Football League: Jason Myers.
 Terrence Fede is the only Red Fox to have been selected in the NFL Draft.

 Lacrosse

-The men's lacrosse team has been to two NCAA Tournaments after winning the MAAC lacrosse title in 2005 and 2015.
+The men's lacrosse team has been to three NCAA Tournaments after winning the MAAC lacrosse title in 2005, 2015, and 2026.
 In 2005 they would go on to play eventual national champion Johns Hopkins in the first round.
 Marist was soundly defeated 22–6.
 In the 2015 tournament #20 Marist bested Bryant University 10–6 in a first four game.
 However #2 ranked Syracuse had too much talent for the foxes in their first-round game winning 20–8.

 Originating as a club sport during the 1970s, men's lacrosse subsequently became an NCAA Division III varsity sport and by the early 1980s, began transitioning up to Division I. In 1981, the Marist men's lacrosse team captured the Knickerbocker Conference title.

 The women's team has been to two NCAA Tournaments.
 Losing both times in the first round to Colgate (2008) and Maryland (2010).